vlad24-dev/PCB-project-1/README.md

-# Board 01 — Caveman Brick
+# B01 — Caveman Brick

 This is where I started.
 A USB-C brick that steps 5 V down to 3.3 V and blinks an LED off an NE555.
 I wanted one project